certtools/intelmq/docs/Bots.md

 #### Configuration Parameters:

 * **Feed parameters** (see above)
+* `extract_files`: Optional, boolean or list of strings.
+See documentation of the Generic URL Fetcher for more details.
 * `mail_host`: FQDN or IP of mail server
 * `mail_user`: user account of the email account
 * `mail_password`: password associated with the user account